Arvanaghi/CheckPlease/README.md

 arvanaghi: go run user_prompt.go "This is the box title" "This is the box message."
 ```

-**Ruby**: Ensure there have been at least 4 USB devices ever mounted on the system:
+**Ruby**: Only execute the payload if running as a specific user:

 ```
-arvanaghi: ruby usb.rb 4
+arvanaghi: ruby username.rb arvanaghi
 ```

 **Perl**: Make your payload execute on a certain date.